 What’s Open in Tahiti and Bora Bora?

-To welcome back visitors, most shops, restaurants, hotels and attractions will be open in July.
+To welcome back visitors, most shops, restaurants, hotels and attractions will be open.

 How Much Are Hotels in Tahiti and Bora Bora?